Medieval Bologna: Art for a University City

 Organized by the Frist Art Museum

 2. Seneca Master (active early 14th century).
-Cutting: The Sixth Day of Creation, early 1300s.
+Cutting: The Sixth Day of Creation, early 14th century.
 Tempera and gold on parchment, 2 3/4 in. diameter.
-The Cleveland Museum of Art, The Jeanne Miles Blackburn Collection, 2006.9
+The Cleveland Museum of Art, Ohio, The Jeanne Miles Blackburn Collection, 2006.9

 The exhibition was made possible in part by NEA Art Works, the Anne and Joe Russell Family, the Samuel H. Kress Foundation, the Robert Lehman Foundation, and the Frist’s Picasso Circle members.